masoudsoleymani/sick-fits/README.md

 # Sick-Fits-UI
-An online marketplace built with Node.JS and GraphQL.
+A full stack online clothing store complete with real credit checkout.
+Users can search, sell, add to cart and checkout their favourite items.
 Part of a premium traning course from [Wes Bos](https://github.com/wesbos)

 ## Setup